hiroyasuakada/3D-Human-Pose-Perception-from-Egocentric-Stereo-Videos/README.md

 }
 ```

+# Updates

+- 12/12/2025: We decided to release the test split of UnrealEgo2 and UnrealEgo-RW to facilitate the field of egocentric 3D vision.

 ## UnrealEgo2/UnrealEgo-RW Datasets

 ### Download

-You can download the **UnrealEgo2/UnrealEgo-RW datasets** on [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/).
+You can download the **UnrealEgo2/UnrealEgo-RW datasets** on [our dataset page](https://unrealego.mpi-inf.mpg.de/).

-Note that UnrealEgo2 is fully compatible with [UnrealEgo](https://github.com/hiroyasuakada/UnrealEgo).
-The test data of UnrealEgo is **publicly available**, including 72 body joint annotations (32 for body and 40 for hand), whereas the test data of UnrealEgo2 and UnrealEgo-RW are not (See "Evaluation" section of our benchmark challenge page).
+**[12 Dec, 2025]**: We decided to release the test split of UnrealEgo2 and UnrealEgo-RW to facilitate the field of egocentric 3D vision!

 ## Depths from SfM/Metashape

-You can download depth data from SfM/Metashape described in our paper.
+You can download depth data from SfM/Metashape, as described in our paper.

 - <a href="https://unrealego.mpi-inf.mpg.de/data/download_unrealego2_test_sfm.sh" download>Depth from UnrealEgo2 test split</a>
 - <a href="https://unrealego.mpi-inf.mpg.de/data/download_unrealego_rw_test_sfm.sh" download>Depth from UnrealEgo-RW test split</a>